 The following coursework has been identified as the general education requirements for the appropriate degree program.
-These courses represented in ARTS AND COMMUNICATION (12 hours) the courses common to all majors.
-The general education requirement are often referred to as the academic core.
+These courses represent the courses common to all majors.
+The general education requirements are often referred to as the academic core.
 The course requirements reflect strongly the liberal arts distinctive of our educational program.
-General education and major course requirements are interwoven toget in a checklist format by suggested terms of enrollment in a later sectio the catalog.
+General education and major course requirements are interwoven together in a checklist format by suggested terms of enrollment in a later section of the catalog.